 Setting out the location of all the lights was necessary before the electricans set to work and since we already have all the fittings from iGuzzini we tested them out in there final locations (which generated quick a bit of interest on our twitter page)

 Posted in BUILD, Collaborators

-Tagged 2012/13, architecture, Architecture School, collaborators, construction, Macro Micro, Macro/Micro, Self Build, Site work, student, studio
+Tagged Architecture School, collaborators, construction, Design, design drawing, environmental design, Macro Micro, Macro/Micro, macromicrodesign, Site work, studio